What Millennials Can Do Now to Maximize Retirement Savings Later

 Consider the Stock Market

 Stocks have a reputation for being volatile and risky, and that can be accurate, especially in the short term.
-But they're typically safer over long periods of time and can produce returns in the area of 10 percent.
+But they're typically safer over long periods of time and can produce returns in the range of 10 percent.
 If you begin early enough, you can build up quite a retirement nest egg in 30 to 40 years.
 You might want to seek expert advice, however, on what to buy and when.

 Conventional wisdom says that you should subtract your age from 110 or 100, and the resulting number should be how much of your savings you invest in stocks.
 Tuck the rest somewhere safer.
 For example, if you're 30 years old, you might want to devote 70 to 80 percent of your investment portfolio to stocks.